 Competency-based language teaching (CBLT)is a language teaching focused aspect of competency-based education.
-In brief, competency-based education is focus on having students master specific skills that are related to real world task.
+In brief, competency-based education is focused on having students master specific skills that are related to real world task.
 CBLT takes this approach and applies it to the learning of language.

 CBLT takes an interactional approach to language learning.
 Language is viewed as a way to achieve social and personal goals.
 Language is also viewed as a concept that can be broken down into component parts.
 For example, breaking words down into phonemes.
 Lastly, there is also an emphasis on the development of skills such as decoding.